spring-projects/spring-ai/models/spring-ai-bedrock/README_LLAMA2_CHAT.md

 ## 1.2 BedrockLlama2ChatClient

-[BedrockLlama2ChatClient](./src/main/java/org/springframework/ai/bedrock/llama2/BedrockLlama2ChatClient.java) implements the Spring-Ai `AiClient` and `AiStreamingClient` on top of the `Llama2ChatBedrockApi`.
+[BedrockLlama2ChatClient](./src/main/java/org/springframework/ai/bedrock/llama2/BedrockLlama2ChatClient.java) implements the Spring-Ai `ChatClient` and `StreamingChatClient` on top of the `Llama2ChatBedrockApi`.

 You can use like this: